- The science of laser combs is actually fairly credible.

 Laser combs are handheld, low-intensity laser devices that allegedly stimulate the growth of the hair follicle.
-There are only two FDA-approved laser comb devices on the market – the HairMax LaserComb by Lexington International and the X-5 by Spencer Forrest Inc. Although many doctors are skeptical about these devices, there are also a lot of people who claim they are effective and have helped them grow hair.
+There are only two FDA-approved laser comb devices on the market – the HairMax LaserComb by Lexington International and the X-5 by Spencer Forrest Inc. Although many doctors are sceptical about these devices, there are also a lot of people who claim they are effective and have helped them grow hair.
 But is it truth or myth?

 How do lasers stimulate hair growth?

-Therapeutic lasers are low level Class IIIA lasers, meaning they’re not powerful enough to raise objects’ temperatures, and therefore unable to cause tissue heating or burning.
-Low level laser therapy (LLLT) stimulates cellular metabolism by photobiostimulation (energy transfer into the scalp cells).
+Therapeutic lasers are low-level Class IIIA lasers, meaning they’re not powerful enough to raise objects’ temperatures, and therefore unable to cause tissue heating or burning.
+Low-level laser therapy (LLLT) stimulates cellular metabolism by photobiostimulation (energy transfer into the scalp cells).

 How lasers “jumpstart hair follicles” by activating chromophores